 Dr Geoff Main

 I qualified with a BSc and MA in Geography from Aberystwyth University, following this with a PhD in Geography from Liverpool Hope University (2020).
 At Liverpool Hope, I held a Graduate Teaching Assistantship (2016-2019) before moving to the University of Chester as a Visiting Lecturer in 2020.
-I am currently a part-time Lecturer (Education & Scholarship) in Human Geography at the University of Exeter.
+I am currently a Lecturer (Education & Scholarship) in Geography at the Centre for Geography and Environmental Science at the University of Exeter (Penryn Campus).